mara-weber/dogira/README.md

 This is a community effort to help us keep our mission to moon on track!

+## Overview

+DOGIRA is a new ERC-20 token on the Etherum mainnet, that is taking community contributions and "buying the dip", both of which made HOGE moon so quickly, to a next level.
+Instead of just chants, you get actual rewards for these actions via token mechanics.
+This project has been audited by WarOnRugs, partnered with the successful FEG token and has its liquidity locked for 3 months.

+Every 10th buy gets a substantial bonus.
+If you buy quickly after a sell, you get an extra boost as well.
+Every transaction redistributed 1% to all holders (you earn interest just by holding, no staking needed) and 1% goes into a special wallet called Dogecity.
+That wallet is used to reward community members for their contributions (DOGEBLISS) and has a payout limit of 5% of the balance (i.e. can't be dumped on us).
+Besides the reward you will also earn XP for contributing, which will lower your buy and sell fees!

+Each txn has a 1% tx fee that is split across all holders and 1% doge fee for Dogecity.
+Dogecity is a community fund that is used to reward contributions.
+If you post memes, post on reddit, or do other kinds of activities that help spread the word, you can apply for [Dogebliss](https://docs.google.com/forms/d/1tPeKvO25rRLUOKpCm8nnvtAZko2MK9j8K9fuFIs7Q7U/viewform?edit_requested=true), which will pay out 0.001% to 0.1% of the Dogecity reward pool.
+To prevent dumping, Dogecity can only pay out up to 5% per day.
+Each buy has a buy fee that will go into a prize pool, buy fee is calculated by buy weight.
+The more you buy, the smaller the fee.
+Every 10th buy awards that particular buyer the whole prize pool accumulated during the past 9 buys.
+Additionally, every buy gets a buy bonus that is powered by sell fees (5% sell fee).
+That means if you are the first to buy after a series of sells, you get all of summed up 5% fees those sellers were charged on top of the balance you purchased.
+Neato, right?
+Eat those dips!!

+DOGIRA still is less than 1/100th the valuation of of HOGE and less than 1/10000th of DOGE.
+If you missed out before, wait no longer!

+There are two main community functions that anyone can call every 10 minutes.
+Either `verysmashed` to burn 2% of the liquidity pool, or `dogebreath` to redistribute 2% of the liquidity pool across all holders.

+This goes farther than HOGE.
+DOGIRA heavily incentives contributions, penalizes selloffs and encourages buying the dips.
+It also encourages buying frequently for additional rewards.
+If you buy larger amounts, the bonuses you get should offset the transaction fees!

 ## Quick Info

 * Symbol: DOGIRA (ERC20, on Ethereum mainnet)